ingig/code-narrator/docs/src/documentation/DocumentationGenerator.ts.md

 ### DocumentationCache

-`DocumentationCache` is a class that stores the documents that need to be generated.
-It provides methods to add, get, and remove documents from the cache.
+`DocumentationCache` is a class that stores the documentation content in memory.
+It provides methods to access and manipulate the documentation content.

 ### BaseGenerator

 `BaseGenerator` is an abstract class that defines the interface for generator plugins.
-Generator plugins are responsible for processing the documents and generating the output files.
+Generator plugins are used to process the documentation content before it is written to the file system.

 ### ConfigHelper

-`ConfigHelper` is a class that provides access to the configuration settings for the application.
-It reads the configuration from a JSON file and provides methods to access the values.
+`ConfigHelper` is a class that provides access to the configuration settings of the application.
+It is used to retrieve settings such as the documentation path, generator plugins, and file extensions.

-### App

-`App` is the main class of the application.
-It initializes the `DocumentationGenerator` and other components and starts the generation process.

-## File Structure
+## File Content

-The generated documentation files are saved in the `documentation_path` specified in the configuration.
-The file structure is as follows:

-- `README.md`: The main documentation file, generated if `readmeRoot` is set to `true` in the configuration.
-- `documentation_path`:
-  - `documents[i].saveToPath`: The folder path for each document.
-    - `fileName + ConfigHelper.config.document_file_extension`: The file name for each document, with the appropriate file extension.
-  - `sitemap.xml`: The sitemap file, generated if `ConfigHelper.config.sitemap.enable` is set to `true`.

-## Sitemap Generation

-If the `ConfigHelper.config.sitemap.enable` is set to `true`, the `make()` method will generate a sitemap file named `sitemap.xml` in the `documentation_path`.
-The sitemap file will contain the URLs for all the generated documentation files.
+The file content consists of the following:

+1. Import statements for required modules and classes.
+2. Definition of the `DocumentationGenerator` class.
+3. Implementation of the `make()` method, which generates the documentation files.

+### Note

+The `make()` method uses the `fs` module to write the generated documentation to the file system.
+It also uses the `path` module to manipulate file paths.